Jeff wrote asking for help with a Yiddish song. Here’s his email:

 This article was posted on Friday, May 10th, 2013 at 1:41 pm and is filed under Children's Songs, Countries & Cultures, Israel, Languages, Nursery Rhymes, Questions, USA, Yiddish, Yiddish Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Can Anyone Help with a Yiddish Rhyme that Sounds Like, "Sipicle sipicle amadal"?”

 Leave a Reply

 No problem, Jeff.
 My paternal grandmother was from Vishnevets, Russian Empire, and we played the same game of pinching the skin on each other’s hands and moving up and down while we recited in Yiddish: